kaioso20/DoneStreet/README.md

 # DoneStreet Project - Swagger

-This project is an development with swagger (v 2.0).
+This project is an development with swagger (v 2.0) to documentation, jest to unitary tests and JWT to authentication.

 ## Installation